fmalcher/soundcraft-ui/packages/mixer-connection/README.md

 ## Additional useful information

 - All channel objects are cached and treated as singletons.
 If you call `conn.master.input(3)` multiple times, each call returns the exact same object.
-- Input values are not checked or sanitized in any way!
+- Input values for fader levels are restricted to the range of `0..1`.
+All other are not checked or sanitized in any way!
 Be sure to call the functions with valid values only.

 ## License